parflow/parflow/docs/user_manual/source/user_manual.rst

 **Note: While using NetCDF based CLM forcing, ``Solver.CLM.MetFileNT`` should be set to its default value of 1**

-This key sets meteorological forcing to be read from NetCDF file.
+*string* **Solver.CLM.MetForcing** no default This key sets meteorological forcing to be read from NetCDF file.
-Example Useage:

 .. container:: list